jjvanzon/JJs-Reference-Architecture/layers.md

 ### Platform Independence

 A [business layer](#business-layer) might be platform independent in this architecture, so that the code can be used anywhere.
 When most things are built upon [entities](patterns.md#entity) and [repository interfaces](patterns.md#repository-interfaces), the [business logic](#business-layer) is relatively independent, which means that the magic of the software would be deployable on many platforms.
 Sometimes this might require specific `API` choices, generic interfaces and [in-house programmed `API's`](api.md#jjframework).
-These choices are part of the software architecture too.
+These choices are inherently part of this software architecture.

 Perpendicular Layers